ChrisBarthol/react-tic-tac-toe/01-webpack-setup/Readme.md

 npm install --save-dev babel-core babel-loader babel-preset-es2015 babel-preset-react webpack webpack-dev-server
 ```

 Now we can create a `webpack.congfig.js` file.
+This is a webpack v1 file!

 ```
 module.exports = {